 - Extra Soft Bond

-You must pair the appropriate diamond bond with the hardness of concrete you’re working with.
+You must pair the appropriate diamond bond with the hardness of the concrete you’re working with.

 You can find examples of varying concrete hardness anywhere, ranging from very soft concrete in places like Florida, to the hardest concrete found in places like the Pacific Northwest, especially the Puget Sound area.
 The variance in hardness is mainly due to the water/cement mix, finishing process (burnishing), how it was cured and the local aggregate used in the mix.
-The Northwest uses local aggregate like granite, metamorphic and igneous rock (very hard) and Florida uses mostly sedimentary stone like sandstone, limestone, and ancient marine reefs, shells and all making for a very soft mix of aggregate and then there is a mix of concrete hardness across the continent.
+The Northwest uses local aggregate like granite, metamorphic, and igneous rock (very hard) and Florida uses mostly sedimentary stone like sandstone, limestone, and ancient marine reefs, and shells, making for a very soft mix of aggregate and then there is a mix of concrete hardness across the continent.

 This is why it is very important to choose the correct matrix for your metal-bond diamonds.

-Soft concrete requires Hard bond diamonds and hard concrete needs soft bond diamonds- so if you have,
+The simple guideline is: Soft concrete requires Hard bond diamonds and hard concrete needs soft bond diamonds

 Soft Concrete = Hard Bond Diamonds